 We’ve already mentioned how they provide interactions and encounters between consumers and your brand measurement.
 But what impact does that have on your company from a practical perspective?

 Consider these three reasons:

-- Customer touchpoints are the deciding factor for consumers along their journey from discovering your brand to becoming a loyal customer.
 There is no phase in your relationship with consumers that do not involve touchpoints, so how you plan and create these moments can make or break your customer acquisition and retention results.

 - Customer touchpoints can be customized for your demographic and individual consumers.
 That’s helpful for marketers and product developers because you don’t have to create just one monolithic path and miss out on consumers who may not interact with every single touchpoint just like you expect them to do.
 There’s room to be agile, and that’s great news.

 - Customer touchpoints can help you measure and track your progress.
 In the next section, we explain several assets that you can create to facilitate touchpoints for your brand.

 You’ll recognize how you might measure engagement with each medium: video views, search rankings, time spent on-page, or clicks.
 And when you measure data from consumer touchpoints, you can curate content and refine your strategy for greater success.

 Now that we know what touchpoints are, let us look at some key ones based on the customer journey.

 - Online ads